Kendrapada: Tourist Places

-The old Dadhivaman deity in Kendrapara.
+The old Dadhivaman deity in Kendrapada.

-Shri Dadhivaman temple is a 14th-century-old Jaganath temple worshipped by Srila Bhakti Vinod Thakur's forefather Krishnananda.
+Shri Dadhivaman Temple is a 14th-century-old Jaganath temple worshipped by Srila Bhakti Vinod Thakur's forefather Krishnananda.

-Sakhibata is a 500-year-old banyan tree at Sakhibata in Kendrapara district.
+Sakhibata is a 500-year-old Banyan tree at Sakhibata in Kendrapada district.
 The large tree, spread across 1.3 acres of land with about 600 trunks and sub-trunks, has been granted tourist spot status by the state government following active tourism in the area throughout the year.
 District Tourist Officer Bijoy Kumar Mohanty stated that funds had been sanctioned for building tourism infrastructure.
 The banyan tree withstood the devastation of the 1999 Super Cyclone.
 A 200-year-old temple is still intact at the spot, a reminder of the location's historic importance.

-Badakotha is an old building near the Kendrapara bus stand.
+Badakotha is an old building near the Kendrapada bus stand.
 It used to be the only 2 floor building in Radhashyam Narendra.

 Harihar Kshetra, Mahala is a famous temple situated at Mahala of Bangalpur GP in the Garadpur Block.

-"Sri Chhualia Shakti Peeth" is a tourist attraction and shrine in Pattamundai block.
-It is equidistant from the nearest towns of Kendrapara and Pattamundai (12 km).
+Sri Chhualia Shakti Peeth is a tourist attraction and shrine in Pattamundai block.
+It is equidistant from the nearest towns of Kendrapada and Pattamundai (12 km).
 The attraction is surrounded by Sahada trees.
 Other trees like Kadamba, Krushnachuda, Panihenduli, Ashosth are also available here.
 Maa, the deity, takes nonvegetarian food offerings (bhoga) such as fish.
 However, meats and wine are strictly prohibited.
 Dola Melan, Raja, Panchuka, Biswasanti Mahayajnya, Asta Prahar Namayajnya are the main yearly festivals of this Peeth.

 Hukitola is a storm proof bunker constructed on Jamboo island by British, led by Captain Harris.
 It consists of 11 large size and 9 small size chambers.